 If brokers break FINRA’s rules, FINRA imposes hefty fines, suspensions, and can even bar brokers.

-FINRA provides important aggressive regulatory oversight that keeps the U.S. markets safe and fair.
+FINRA provides critical, aggressive regulatory oversight that keeps the U.S. markets safe and fair.
 Operating under the SEC, FINRA is the largest independent regulator of U.S. securities firms.
-FINRA protects investors by monitoring more than 624,000 brokers and analyzing billions of transactions every day.
+FINRA protects investors by monitoring more than 624,000 brokers and analyzing billions of daily transactions.

-FINRA maintains a large library of compliance resources and tools including templates, checklists and directories to help industry members meet regulatory requirements.
-FINRA compliance helps protect U.S. market integrity through a variety of oversight activities listed below.
+FINRA maintains an extensive library of compliance resources and tools including templates, checklists and directories to help industry members meet regulatory requirements.
+FINRA compliance helps protect U.S. market integrity through various oversight activities, which are listed below.

 Activate FINRA framework